 Teaching

 I have now several times taught 1 – 3 days workshops on modeling and data analysis.
-My courses cover fundamental concepts in Bayesian statistics and some of the motivating theory, demonstrations on scientific examples, discussions of the “under-the-hood” algorithms that support statistical software, and hands-on coding exercises.
+My courses cover fundamental concepts in Bayesian modeling and some of the motivating theory, demonstrations on scientific examples, discussions of the “under-the-hood” algorithms that support statistical software, and hands-on coding exercises.
 Here’s a testimony on a workshop I gave in 2020 at McGill University in Montreal.
 I quite enjoy teaching workshops on Stan and Torsten.
 If you’re interested in such a course, feel free to contact me!

 As a graduate student, I also served as a teacher assistant for five consecutive years for the department of statistics at Columbia university, for courses at all levels (undergraduate, masters and PhD).
 Upon graduation, I recieved the Minghui Yu Teaching Assistant Award, awarded by the director of graduate studies based on feedback from students.